ironexdev/ent-stack-devops/README.md

 # ENT Stack DevOps

-🚧 WORK IN PROGRESS 🚧 - this repo can be used for reference, but setup docs aren't finished yet.

-This repository provides tooling and configuration for **CI/CD pipelines** and **infrastructure** deployment of the ENT Stack.
-By leveraging **AWS ECS**, **AWS S3**, and **CloudFront**, it enables straightforward hosting and automated application rollouts for a seamless UAT (User Acceptance Testing) experience.
+This repository showcases one of many possible ways to build and deploy the ENT Stack.

+It provides infrastructure provisioned on AWS using Terraform for conistetnt, version-controlled setups.

+CI/CD pipelines are automated using GitHub Actions to handle testing, building, and deployment efficiently.

 - [Infrastructure Setup](docs/infrastructure-setup.md)
 - [Infrastructure Documentation](docs/infrastructure-documentation.md)
 - [CI/CD Setup](docs/cicd-setup.md)
 - [CI/CD Documentation](docs/cicd-documentation.md)

+⚠️ **Disclaimers**:
+- The hosting configuration is designed for non-production (UAT) workloads.
+- To use this setup, you should have at least some experience with AWS and Terraform.

 ## Infrastructure Overview

-The infrastructure provisions an Express backend, a Next.js frontend, and a MySQL database for the UAT environment.
-Deployed on a single **t3.small** EC2 instance under **AWS ECS**, it integrates with **CloudFront** for TLS termination and secured routing.
+The Terraform code defines a comprehensive AWS infrastructure, including a CloudFront distribution, ECS cluster, IAM roles, task definitions, VPC with public and private subnets, route tables, security groups, and CloudWatch log groups, providing a scalable and secure environment for the ENT Stack.

 ### Key Components

-**EC2 Instance**
+**ECS on EC2 Instance**
-- Hosts all ECS tasks (backend, frontend, database) with auto-scaling potential based on ECS configurations.
+- The EC2 instance hosts all tasks (backend, frontend, database) based on ECS configurations.

 **CloudFront**
 - Handles TLS/HTTPS termination and acts as a secure entry point for both the frontend and backend services.